empicano/aiomqtt/docs/connecting-to-the-broker.md

 In many cases, you'll want to send and receive messages in different locations in your code.
 You could create a new client each time, but:

 1. this is not very performant, and
-2. you'll use a lot more network bandwidth.
+2. you'll use more network bandwidth.

 You can share the connection by passing the `Client` instance to all functions that need it: